'Cobra Kai' Season 5 release date, trailer, plot, cast for the Netflix karate show

 Here's everything you need to know.

-Cobra Kai never dies, but will the Karate Kid sequel series continue on Netflix?
-Season 4 just arrived, but we’re already wondering about Cobra Kai Season 5.
+Cobra Kai never dies, but will the Karate Kid sequel show keep going on Netflix?
+Season 4 landed at the very end of 2021, but now that it’s 2022, we’re already wondering about Cobra Kai Season 5.
 Is it confirmed?
 And if so, when’s the release date?
 What about the cast?
-And where will the plot go next?
+Where will the plot go next?
+And will Hilary Swank (aka, the true karate kid) ever show up?

 Here’s everything we know (or think we know) about Cobra Kai Season 5 on Netflix.
 (Spoilers for Season 4 ahead.)